Ray Bronson

 Ray Bronson (August 1887 – January 1948) briefly claimed the World Welterweight Boxing Title between February and December 1912.

 Early life

-Like so many boxers of his era, Bronson was forced to begin earning a living at an early age.
+Like many boxers of his era, Bronson began earning a living at an early age.
 After working as a messenger boy, he became an apprentice horseshoer in an Indianapolis blacksmith shop.
-As his strength improved, he was often given the task of shoeing the strongest, and most defiant horses.
-His youthful career as a blacksmith strengthened his arms, and shoulders, and even helped create endurance, all essential skills for a successful boxer.
-He became a member of the Horseshoer's Union in October 1905, and served as a delegate of the Central Labor Union through 1907.
+As his strength developed, he was often assigned the task of shoeing the strongest and most difficult horses.
+His early work as a blacksmith strengthened his arms and shoulders and helped build endurance, all of which proved essential to his success as a boxer.
+He became a member of the Horseshoers’ Union in October 1905 and served as a delegate to the Central Labor Union through 1907.

 Early boxing career

 At least according to BoxRec, Bronson had begun his professional boxing career by the age of seventeen in early 1905, and although the location of many of his early fights remains unclear, he fought often in his hometown of Indianapolis and occasionally in adjacent Illinois.
 In his first four years of boxing, he fought at least 44 fights, losing only twice in those bouts listed by BoxRec, once to Grover Hayes, and once to Mickey Ford, both in Indiana, and both by knockout.

 In a memorable bout on March 5, 1909, he lost in a thirteenth-round TKO to the great Freddie Welsh in a lightweight bout in Gretna, Louisiana.
 On September 19, 1909, he drew with Packey McFarland on points in a full twenty-round bout in McDonoughville, Louisiana.
 The local New Orleans Daily Picayune gave the bout to McFarland, however.
 The Washington Evening Star called the bout "a hard, fast battle all the way", and noted that both boxers were near the lightweight limit, weighing in at around 134 pounds.

 On June 30, 1910, Bronson managed to defeat future welterweight world champion Jack Britton at the Royal Athletic Club in New Orleans in a ten-round points decision.